MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 >
 > For technical support, see the [Support options and community resources](../information-support.md#support-options-and-community-resources) information.
 We also invite you to engage with the Azure Information Protection team, on their [Yammer site](https://www.yammer.com/askipteam/).

-The unified labeling client replaces the Azure Information Protection classic client.
-To compare features and functionality with the classic client, see [Compare the labeling solutions for Windows computers](use-client.md#compare-the-labeling-solutions-for-windows-computers).

 ## Version 2.13.49.0

 Unified labeling scanner and client version 2.13.49.0